What is Yorklyn Day?

 Ample free parking is provided at H.B.
-Middle School (735 Meeting House Rd, Hockessin, DE 19707), with free shuttle buses running throughout the day, Shuttles begin at 10:45am and loop continuously until 5:20pm, stopping at Yorklyn Bridge Trail, Snuff Mill Property, Center for the Creative Arts, and Auburn Heights, then back to H.B.
+Middle School (735 Meeting House Rd, Hockessin, DE 19707), with free shuttle buses running throughout the day, Shuttles begin at 10:45am and loop continuously until 5:20pm, stopping at Yorklyn Bridge Trail, Center for the Creative Arts, and Auburn Heights, then back to H.B.
 Middle School.

 AT YORKLYN BRIDGE TRAIL (1157 Yorklyn Rd.)